-This study is focusing on the role of the zonal position of localized GW breaking areas and their effects on the middle atmosphere dynamics.
-It is motivated by the findings of Šácha et al. (2015) who were focusing on the East Asian/North Pacific (EA/NP) region near Japan where they observed a GW hotspot being active during equinoxes and winter solstices.
+This study is focusing on different the role of the zonal position of localized GW breaking areas in the lower stratosphere along and the and their effects on the middle atmosphere highly depending on the position dynamics.
+It is motivated by the findings of Šácha et al. (2015) who were concentrating focusing on the East Asian/North Pacific (EA/NP) region near Japan where they observed a GW hotspot being active during equinoxes and winter solstices.
 The GWs are orographically and convectively generated due to the topography directly at the coastline and the warm Kuroshio current. Šácha et al. (2015) analysed the local instabilities by calculating the Richardson number and by analysing reanalysis data and found that the GWs are breaking in this area.
 Based on these results they simulated the observed Asian GW breaking hotspot with a global circulation model (GCM) and analysed its effect in the middle atmosphere circulation (Šácha et al., 2016).
-According to previous publications e.g. by Smith (2003), Lieberman et al. (2013), or Matthias and Ern (2018), Šácha et al. (2016) observed a forcing of additional stationary planetary waves (SPWs) due to a longitudinally variable GW drag.
-We are pursuing this idea by shifting meridionally the EA/NP hotspot keeping its longitude range fixed to get information about its impact on the middle atmosphere at different latitudinal positions.
+According to previous publications e.g. by Smith (2003), Lieberman et al. (2013), or Matthias and Ern (2018), Šácha et al. (2015) Šácha et al. (2016) observed a forcing of additional stationary planetary waves (SPWs) due to a longitudinally variable GW drag.
+We are pursuing this idea by shifting meridionally the EA/NP hotspot along its fixed longitude range keeping its longitude range fixed to get information about its impact on the middle atmosphere at different latitudinal positions.
 Therefore, the EA/NP GW hotspot is our starting point, from which we are displacing the GW hotspot towards lower and higher latitudes in 5° steps.
 In section 2 of this paper, we provide a brief description of the GCM and detail the implementation of the GW hotspot within the GCM.
 In section 3 we describe and discuss the observed effects of the GW hotspots on the circulation of the middle atmosphere by analysing the stationary planetary wave activity and the propagation conditions.
 Finally, conclusions and outlook are presented in section 4.